Join Erin Hill in Cuba for an 11 day sketching holiday March 1 – 11 in 2018

 - You will eat well with simple food with Spanish and Caribbean influences.
 A typical meal consists of rice, black beans and tender saucy meat.
 Ropa Veija is one of these dishes, and consists of shredded steak steeped in tomato sauce, and sides of fried plantain and yuca chips.
 Other classics include malango fritters and Cubano sandwiches stuffed with ham, cheese and pickles.

 - Please note that special dietary requirements are very difficult to cater for whilst in Cuba

 - Two currencies circulate in Cuba: convertible pesos (CUC$) and Cuban pesos (referred to as CUP).

-The currency you will use is the CUC (the Cuban Peso) There are 4 main banks in Cuba.
+The currency you will use is the CUC (think of it as the TOURIST Peso) There are 4 main banks in Cuba.
 BFI is the most reliable.

 - Note that the NAB Travel card works well in Cuba and is tried and tested so consider putting cash into one of these for spending in CUBA and elsewhere.
 You will have to nominate the currency conversion into CUC on your NAB card.